-4. SUMMARY OF ACTIVITIES OF THE AUDIT AND RISK MANAGEMENT COMMITTEE
+4. SUMMARY OF ACTIVITIES OF THE AUDIT and RISK MANAGEMENT COMMITTEE

-The main activities carried out by the ARMC during the financial year ended 30 June 2017 were as follows:-
+The main activities carried out by the ARMC during the financial year ended 30 June 2018 were as follows:-

 - i.
-Reviewed the unaudited Fourth Quarter ended 30 June 2016, First Quarter ended 30 September 2016, Second Quarter ended 31 December 2016 and Third Quarter ended 31 March 2017 financial results of the Company and Group and to recommend to the Board of Directors for their approval. - ii.
-Reviewed the proposed declaration of Final Dividend in respect year ended 30 June 2016 and Interim Dividend in respect of financial year ended 30 June 2017. - iii.
-Reviewed with the Internal Auditors (Boardroom Business Solutions) the internal audit plans, their evaluation of the internal control system and the follow-up on the audit findings. - iv.
-Reviewed with the external auditors' (Messrs Crowe Horwath) their audit findings in respect of FYE 2016 and held a meeting with the external auditors without the presence of Executive Board members and Management of the Company. - v.
-Reviewed the Statement of Risk Management and Internal Control and Corporate Governance Statement for inclusion in Annual Report 2016. - vi.
-Reviewed with the external auditors' (Messrs KPMG PLT), their scope of work and audit planning memorandum for FYE 2017 and held a meeting with the external auditors without the presence of Executive Board members and Management of the Company. - vii.
+Reviewed the unaudited fourth Quarter ended 30 June 2017, First Quarter ended 30 September 2017, Second Quarter ended 31 December 2017 and Third Quarter ended 31 March 2018 financial results of the Company and Group and to recommend to the Board of Directors for their approval. - ii.
+Reviewed the proposed declaration of Final Dividend in respect year ended 30 June 2017 and Interim Dividend in respect of financial year ended 30 June 2018. - iii.
+Reviewed with the internal auditors (Boardroom Business Solutions Sdn Bhd and GovernAce Advisory & Solutions Sdn Bhd) the internal audit plans, their evaluation of the internal control system and the follow-up on the audit findings. - iv.
+Reviewed with the external auditors (Messrs KPMG PLT) their audit findings in respect of FYE 2017 and held a meeting with the external auditors without the presence of Executive Board members and Management of the Company. - v.
+Reviewed the Risk Profile Report dated 14 August 2017 and the update dated 27 February 2018. - vi.
+Reviewed and approved the Risk Management Policy and Procedures Manual. - vii.
+Reviewed the Statement of Risk Management and Internal Control and Corporate Governance Statement for inclusion in Annual Report 2017. - viii.
+Reviewed with the external auditors (Messrs KPMG PLT) their scope of work and audit planning memorandum for FYE 2018 and held a meeting with the external auditors without the presence of Executive Board members and Management of the Company. - ix.
 Reviewed related party transactions entered into by the Group and the Company.